Horbenkodev/hugo-blog/content/posts/10-verticals-where-ai-is-making-an-impact-in-2019/index.md

 ---
+promote:
+  promote: false
+draft: true
-title: 10 Verticals Where AI Is Making an Impact
+title: " 10 Verticals Where AI Is Making an Impact"
-publishDate: '2018-11-29T00:00:00Z'
+publishDate: 2018-11-29T00:00:00Z
-authors: []
+image: ai-business.jpg
+og_image: ai-business.jpg
 description: Once just a sci-fi concept from the movies, AI is now a reality that is completely changing the world.
 Constant advances in technology made it possible for AI to creep its way into our lives and it's clear that it is definitely here to stay.
-image: ai-business.jpg
-og_image: ai-business.jpg
-promote:
-  promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - Business
   - Machine Learning
+industries: []
 ---
 Once just a sci-fi concept from the movies, AI is now a reality that is completely changing the world.
 Constant advances in technology made it possible for AI to creep its way into our lives and it's clear that it is definitely here to stay.